woossi0/suite/docs/usermanual/source/dataadmin/gdal/index.rst

 Enabling GDAL image formats support
 ===================================

+.. note:: This document only concerns the extra image formats that can be made available in GeoServer via GDAL.
+The GDAL binaries, such as :command:`gdalinfo` are installed separately.

 The OpenGeo Suite comes with support for publishing data from many formats supported by the `Geospatial Data Abstraction Library <http://gdal.org>`_ (GDAL).
 These formats include DTED, EHdr, AIG, ENVIHdr, and much more.

-GDAL image formats are enabled by default when using the Windows installer, Mac OS X installer, or Linux packages.
-Extra configuration is required only if using **OpenGeo Suite for Application Servers** (WAR bundle).

-To enable GDAL image formats on OpenGeo Suite for Application Servers, read at the correct target operating system below.

-.. note:: See the :ref:`installation` section for more information on the various ways to install OpenGeo Suite.
+.. note:: See the :ref:`intro.installation` section for more information on the various ways to install OpenGeo Suite.

 Installation
 ------------